acarafat/BioinfUtil/README.md

 - Make gene present-absent matrix
 - Split Fasta

+## gbk2fasta
+A varsatile script to convert a GenBank file to fasta.
+Extract whole contigs, only CDS nucleotide sequences, or translated CDS sequences.
+This is a Python script to be used in command line/shell/terminal.

+### Requirement
+It requires BioPython.

+### Usage
+Use the following prompt to convert .gbk file to .fasta:
+`python gbk2fasta.py input.gbk fasta_option`

+### Conversion options
+There are three options: `fna`, `ffn`, and `faa`.
+- `fna` extracts all GenBank sequence records.
+- `ffn` extracts only CDS records.
+- `faa` extracts CDS and translate it into amino acid sequences.
+-
+### Output
+`input.gbk.fasta` file will be created in the same directory of this script file.

 ## Gene Present-Absent Matrix `gene_pa_matrix.py`
 Let's say you have a set of fasta files where each file contains specific gene sequence from different isolates.
 This script can make your life easier to make a gene present-absent matrix.